Probability Distributions > Degenerate Distribution

 A non-degenerate distribution is one that doesn’t meet this definition.

 Degenerate distributions are usually taught in advanced statistics courses like mathematical statistics.
-They can be defined as special cases of the binomial distribution, normal and geometric distributions among others and are often uses in queuing theory where service times or systems interarrival times are constant.
+They can be defined as special cases of the binomial distribution, normal and geometric distributions among others and are often used in queuing theory where service times or systems interarrival times are constant.

 V. Sundarapandian.
 Probability, Statistics and Queueing Theory.
 Dec 1, 2009